puppetlabs/puppet-docs/source/security/index.md

 title: "Security and vulnerability announcements"
 ---

-This page collects security announcements related to both internal and third-party software.

 This page contains information about security fixes from both Puppet and third-party software vendors used in Puppet products.
 For information about our security policies and instructions on how to report findings, refer to the [vulnerability submission process](./vulnerability_submission_process.html).

 # Internal Security Announcements